ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 The new things in the *import* section compared to the previous examples are the *rand/math* package and *led* package with its *led/ws281x* subtree.
 The *led* package itself contains definition of *Color* type.
 The *led/ws281x/wsuart* defines the *ColorOrder*, *Pixel* and *Strip* types.

-I was wondering about using the *Color* or *RGBA* type from *image/color* and about defining the *Strip* in the way that it will implement *image.Image* interface but because of using of [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) and big overhead of *image/draw* package I ended with simple:
+I was wondering about using the *Color* or *RGBA* type from *image/color* and about defining the *Strip* in the way that it will implement *image.Image* interface but because of using a [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) and the big overhead of *image/draw* package I ended with simple:

 ```go
 type Color uint32